 I’ve been meaning to get this book for a while – mostly because of the title.
-I used one of my Audible credits to get it, and it was only four hours so I listened to it in an afternoon.
-I fun, lighthearted read about the Spice Girls and the way they helped raised a generation of feminists.
+I used one of my Audible credits to get it, and it was only four hours so I listened to it in one afternoon.
+I fun, lighthearted read about the Spice Girls and the way they helped raise a generation of feminists.
 Sure they were not perfect and they weren’t exactly around long but I still loved them and I appreciate their efforts to encourage girls to not give a fuck.

 Our Stop by Laura Jane Williams

 I’ve read Laura’s previous books Becoming and Ice Cream for Breakfast and so when I heard she was writing a fiction book I pre-ordered it straight away!
 Luckily I was then sent a copy and I spent a blissful weekend reading on my sofa.
-By the time I had finished I was ready to get onto the nearest tube and ride it around London all day until some magical man fell in love with me and posted it in the Metro’s Rush Hour column.
+By the time I had finished, I was ready to get onto the nearest tube and ride it around London all day until some magical man fell in love with me and posted it in the Metro’s Rush Hour column.